#1: Teresa K (fasstar) on Jul 31, 2009

 You've got to add another ISFP, because that's what I am.
 I like these puzzles because I am logically minded, although that's not too characteristic of my personality type, (There are always exceptions that manifest but still do not change your type.)but more than anything, I like a good solve that yields a puzzle that is visually pleasing.
 I feel that if the prize (end result) is not appealing, it was not worth creating.#108: Aurelian Ginkgo (AurelianGinkgo) on Apr 11, 2017

 The funniest thing is, both of my sisters, who are intuitives, have solved puzzles on this site and neither of them are anywhere near as into it as I am.
 Go figure.
-But yeah, I took the test on Myers-Briggs' actual site awhile ago and read the description.
+But yeah, I took the test on a site called "16 Personalities" awhile ago and read the description.
 It fits me so well.#109: Teresa K (fasstar) on Apr 11, 2017

 By the way, do I possibly come off as a crackpot to anyone? lol (I'm not offended.)
 But I prefer to be stereotyped as an obsessive geek.
 Of course, that is not to be confused with a similar word, nerd, for they mean different things.
 A nerd is someone who knows a lot about a lot of things.
 A geek is someone who knows a lot about specialized topics and gets excited about them.
 I have heard a character on a tv show sum it up very well when he said, "There is a difference between a geek and a nerd.
 The fact that you don't know it means that you are neither."

 Aurelian, you are one of many introverts here, but you are the FIRST to be typed as ISFP!#110: Aurelian Ginkgo (AurelianGinkgo) on Apr 26, 2017